njukenanli/DataBase-Project-Auction-Website/Readme.md

 # Contribution History #
 When committing each time, please add a note of the changes here.
 This would become a reference point of mutual evaluation...

 Eighth Commit
 ----------
-York :  1/ add the register function in the register.php & process_register.php
+York:
+1. Added the registration function in `register.php` and `process_register.php`.
-2/ add a register botton next to login botton on the main webpage and it also can call the registration function 3/ complement with the content of Fourth Commit
+2. Added a register button next to the login button on the main webpage, which can also call the registration function.
+3. Complemented the content of the Fourth Commit.

+2024.11.11 1:07
 Seventh Commit
 ----------
 Karina: